datalayer/datalayer/src/data/README.md

 # Datalayer Controller

-Datalayer Controller is an open source tool to create and manager the Datalayer Science Platform (DSP).
+Datalayer Controller is an open source tool to create and manage the Datalayer Science Platform (DSP).